laryssa15s/laryssa-924-redes-2021/samba/readme.md

 # The following setting only takes effect if 'domain logons' is set
 # It specifies the script to run during logon.
-The script must be store         d
+The script must be stored
 # in the [netlogon] share
 # NOTE: Must be store in 'DOS' file format convention
 ;   logon script = logon.cmd

 # This allows Unix users to be created on the domain controller via the SAMR
 # RPC pipe.
 The example command creates a user account with a disabled Unix
 # password; please adapt to your needs
 ; add user script = /usr/sbin/adduser --quiet --disabled-password --gec os "" %u

-# This allows machine accounts to be created on the domain controller v         ia the
+# This allows machine accounts to be created on the domain controller via the
 # SAMR RPC pipe.
 # The following assumes a "machines" group exists on the system
-; add machine script  = /usr/sbin/useradd -g machines -c "%u machine ac         count" -d /var/lib/samba -s /bin/false %u
+; add machine script  = /usr/sbin/useradd -g machines -c "%u machine account" -d /var/lib/samba -s /bin/false %u

-# This allows Unix groups to be created on the domain controller via th         e SAMR
+# This allows Unix groups to be created on the domain controller via the SAMR
 # RPC pipe.
 ; add group script = /usr/sbin/addgroup --force-badname %g